NancyAnnieJohnE/diabetes_prediction_project/README.md

 ### Step 2

-Navigate to the project folder.
+Navigate to the project directory.

 ```bash
 cd path_to_project_folder